giacomosalsano/collecto-app/README-Setup.md

 5. ✅ Run seed data
 6. ✅ Start the API server

-You’ll see:
+You'll see:

 ```
 🚀 Server is running on http://localhost:3000
 ✅ Connected to Redis.
 ```

 ---

-### ✅ Once you complete the Step 2 you’ll be able to access
+### ✅ Once you complete Step 3 you'll be able to access

 - **API:** [http://localhost:3000](http://localhost:3000/)
 - **Swagger Docs:** http://localhost:3000/api-docs